wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

 ## Rule example

-Let us say you have the default general configuration of **1,000 milliseconds** and **Interrupt Wallarm processing and bypass** response (and the node is in the `blocking` mode), and you have many `overlimit_res` attacks for the `https://example.com/upload`.
+Let us say you have the default general configuration of **1,000 milliseconds** and **Interrupt Wallarm processing and bypass** response, and you have many `overlimit_res` attacks for the `https://example.com/upload`.
 The investigation shows that the endpoint is used for the large file uploading and the legitimate requests are marked as `overlimit_res` attacks because of exceeding the processing time.

 To reduce the number of unnecessary `overlimit_res` notifications and lower the chance of malicious payloads hiding in the unprocessed part of the request, for this endpoint specifically, we need to increase the time for request processing.